All Episodes Plain Text Favourite

 It broke low.

-Uh I'd like to see if our catcher framed it correctly.
+I'd like to see if our catcher framed it correctly.

-That was a very, very quick swing.
+Now we fouled one off that was a very very quick swing.

-So what do you throw here?
+Yeah protecting the plate So what do you throw here?

-He is a left-handed hitter.
+You don't want to walk him He is a left-handed hitter.

-This is a major league hitter who just fouled off some great pitches.
+I don't understand this is a major league hitter who just fouled off some great pitchers That ball was right over the middle of the plate.

 How were you not swinging at that?

-Look at watch the pitch.
+Look at, watch the pitch.

-You know how sometimes, you know how sometimes there's well, it's a little bit gotta tell you, it's a little bit on the inside corner, isn't it?
+You know how sometimes, you know how sometimes there's, well, it's a little bit, gotta tell you, it's a little bit on the inside corner, isn't it?

-It made it uh a l according to the the rectangle.
+It made it according to the rectangle.

-According to the rectangle, it made it, but it maybe it was a more deceptive pitch than I thought.
+According to the rectangle, it made it, but maybe it was a more deceptive pitch than I thought.

 You know, the ball goes so fast when you're watching it on television.